gosukiwi/vimo/README.md

 For example, for `mvim`:

-    alias vimo=mvim -u /path/to/.vimorc .
+    alias vimo=mvim -u /path/to/vimorc .

 Remember to run `:PlugInstall` the first time you open Vimo.

 ## Updating
-To get the latest version simply go to the repo and do `git pull`, because the `.vimrc` file is symlinked it will update automatically.
+Simply go to this repo and:

+    $ git pull

 ## Uninstall
 To uninstall you can simply